some of our current favourite

 There’s no better way to gain a sense of what life must have been like for the inhabitants of Rajasthan’s forts and palaces than to spend a night or two in one.
 India must be the only place in the world where you can find yourself sleeping in a king’s bed having only recently met his descendants over a gin and tonic for an update on the latest cricket results or a more serious discussion about water harvesting and the lack of monsoon rains.

-Centuries ago there were dozens of kingdoms where rulers displayed their wealth in the adornment of their stately homes, but the withdrawal of royal privileges and the abolition of the status of royalty in 1971 pulled the rugs from under their feet.
+Centuries ago there were dozens of kingdoms and principalities where rulers displayed their wealth in the adornment of their stately homes, but the withdrawal of royal privileges and the abolition of the status of royalty in 1971 pulled the rugs from under their feet.
 Maharajas sold up, leased to hotel chains or took in paying guests to meet the bills and have now become hoteliers in their own right.